 Moreover, it affects their relationships and social interactions just as much.
 Still, the above doesn’t mean neuroticism is a one-size-fits-all.
 No, it manifests differently in different people, creating a diverse spectrum of personalities.

 This means the impact of this trait on career paths is profound, especially regarding work preferences and job satisfaction.
-The good thing is the more self-aware you are, the more you can leverage this knowledge to find the best careers that are a good fit for you.
+The good thing is the more self-awareness you have, the more you can leverage this knowledge to find the best careers that are a good fit for you.

 Recent studies suggest that neuroticism is negatively related to job satisfaction.
 As a result, neurotic people were likely to search for a new job after working in their current position for only a few months.
 Therefore, these valuable insights help direct you to specific job roles that cater to your needs and strengths, providing higher job satisfaction.